 When the bus is not moving the passengers are in the state of rest and they have inertia of rest.
-When the bus starts moving suddenly, the lower part of the body of passengers, which is in contact with the bus, come in motion, but upper part of their body tends to be in the state of rest and the passengers fall backward or jerked backwards
+When the bus starts moving suddenly, the lower part of the body of passengers, which is in contact with the bus, come in motion, but upper part of their body tends to be in the state of rest and the passengers fall backward or jerked backwards.

-- 263. How many law of motion did Isaac Newton formulate?
+How many law of motion did Isaac Newton formulate?

-- (a) Three
+(a) Three

-- (b) Four
+(b) Four

-- (c) Two
+(c) Two

-- (d) Five
+(d) Five

-Ans: (a) Sir Issac Newton formulated his three laws of 267.
-Second law of motion is related to..... motion in his book "Mathematical Principles of Natural Philosophy" first published in 1687.
+Ans: (a) Sir Issac Newton formulated his three laws of motion in his book "Mathematical Principles of Natural Philosophy" first published in 1687.
 The laws form the basis for classical mechanics.
 He also proposed the law of Gravity and formulated the theory of Universal Gravitation as well.

-264. The three laws of motion were proposed by:
+416. The three laws of motion were proposed by:

-- (a) Aristotle
+(a) Aristotle

-- (b) Galileo
+(b) Galileo

-- (c) Newton
+(c) Newton

-- (d) Edison
+(d) Edison